This post may contain affiliate links. Please read my disclaimer for more information.

 Conical burrs are slower but more consistent.
 Once the grinder initiates, the beans are thrown inside them.
 The upper burr has a hole that allows coffee beans to enter inside.
 Next, the lower burr rotates closer to the upper burr and crushes the beans.

 There’s a higher margin between both the burrs that allow various ground sizes from fineness and coarseness.
-It can be difficult for flat grinders to allow a bigger difference between the grind size.
+It can be challenging for flat grinders to allow a more significant difference between the grind size.

 - Conical burr grinders are less expensive than flat burrs.